 A $5 million gift from prominent alumnus Arthur F. Ryan and his wife, Patricia, supported our state-of-the-art home for the PCSB.
 With their gift, Dore Hall, a former residence hall, was renovated as the center of the new structure, named the Arthur and Patricia Ryan Center for Business Studies.
 After a groundbreaking in October 2015, the building first opened for classes in spring 2017.
 Many current and future students will have the opportunity to learn and grow in a facility where every square foot is designed intentionally to foster engaged, values-based learning that will lead students to a lifetime of success in business and in life.

 PCSB Fast Facts

 Undergraduate Student Employment

-- 97% of 2015 graduates were either employed or in graduate school (or both) within 6 months of graduating [88% employed, 21% attending graduate school]
+- 98% of 2016 graduates were either employed or in graduate school (or both) within 6 months of graduating

 - 89% had participated in at least one internship as an undergraduate